Konstantiss/warehouse-optimisation/README.md

 ### Category A:

-Since the outputs are more than the inputs, we want to prioritize retrieval times over placement times, thus the aim is to place them closest to the pick-u area.
+Since the outputs are more than the inputs, we want to prioritize retrieval times over placement times, thus the aim is to place them closest to the pick-up area.

 We aim for bays 6, 5 in order to be close to the pick-up area, without compromising placement times too much.